 - Heat/Cool Controls – It is important to be comfortable when driving, knowledge of the controls will prevent a lot of fumbling when driving

 - Radio – having the radio on at a managable level helps to reduce stress and break tensions.

 - Gas – we all need to know where the gas goes!
 If you have inside controls for opening the gas cap make sure to point them out.

 Have the student driver do this several times a week before actually going out on the road.
 You will notice the difference in their confidence level when they are sitting behind the wheel.

-If you are doubting that the driver understands what you have taught them, you can give them a short written or oral quizz and then you’ll know if they are ready for the road.
+If you are doubting that the driver understands what you have taught them, you can give them a short written or oral quizz and then you’ll know if they are ready to Start The Car!

 PRACTICE MAKES PERFECT!